ToyotaCRDL/mahos/docs_src/tutorial_next_steps.rst

 Writing gui Node
 ^^^^^^^^^^^^^^^^

-Do you need GUI?
-If so, you can try to write a :class:`GUINode <mahos.gui.gui_node.GUINode>`.
+If GUI is necessary, you can try to write a :class:`GUINode <mahos.gui.gui_node.GUINode>`.
 Since the existing implementations are based on `PyQt <https://riverbankcomputing.com/software/pyqt/>`_, you will need some experiences or practices to use it.